chuckcscccl/rustlr/chapter6.md

 will print `x-y`.
 Such a "declarative" style of programming is not possible if the type is defined using Box (or [LBox][2]).

+Notice that the references to new structures created by the function are passed recursively "up-stack", and so are safe.
 However, allocating such structures temporarily on the stack is impractical.
 We would not be able to return references to them.
 You may also get the dreaded compiler error *"creates a temporary which is freed while still in use"* when writing expressions such as `Plus(&q,&Negative(&q))`.